1. The basic principle

 2.1.
 From the view to the analysis

 Generating an availability analysis is very simple.
-First retrieve any view of hosts, services or BI-Aggregates.
-The button is at the top of the view — this button will take you directly to the availability analysis for the selected object.
+First retrieve any view of hosts, services or BI aggregations.
+There you will find in the menu Services menu the Availability item, which takes you directly to the calculation of the availability of the selected objects.
 The data will be displayed as a table:

 The table shows the same objects that were seen in the preceeding view.
 Shown in each column is the proportion of the requested time range an object was in the state being queried.
 The value is given as a percentage, by default to two decimal places — which you can also easily customise.

-The time range query can be customised via the symbol in the callable Time Range option.
+The time range query can be customized with the Availability > Change display options > Time Range menu item.
 More on this later…

 You have the option of receiving the table as a PDF ( Checkmk Enterprise Editions only).
 A download of the data in the CSV-Format is also possible (Export as CSV).
 It will look like this for the above example: